ghosthamlet/cwac-adapter/README.markdown

 Version
 -------
-This is version 0.3 of this module, meaning it is slowly climbing towards respectability.
+This is version v0.4.0 of this module, meaning it is slowly climbing towards respectability.

 Demo
 ----
-There is no demo project, other than a stub activity that does not use the referenced module.
+There is no demo project.
 Please refer to [`EndlessAdapter`][endless] and [`ThumbnailAdapter`][thumbnail] for examples of using this class.